microsoft/datashaper/javascript/react-controls/docs/react-controls.api.md

 export interface ColumnarMenuProps extends IContextualMenuProps {
     // (undocumented)
     text?: string;
 }

+// Warning: (ae-missing-release-tag) "ColumnCriteriaDropdown" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const ColumnCriteriaDropdown: React.FC<ColumnCriteriaDropdownProps>;

+// Warning: (ae-missing-release-tag) "ColumnCriteriaDropdownProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ColumnCriteriaDropdownProps extends Partial<IDropdownProps> {
+    // (undocumented)
+    options: IDropdownOption[];
+}

 // Warning: (ae-missing-release-tag) "ColumnOrValueComboBox" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)